yuxi-liu-wired/cheela/src/dragonsegg/god20.md

 "Lead me, O Bright," he said.
 "Give me your Word, and I will follow it with all that I command."

 "I will give you Bright's Word," God's-Chosen said.
 "For too long Bright has been neglected.
 Bright has been good to his people.
 They have grown in numbers and have prospered.
-What used to be a small clan gathered in the city of Bright's Heaven is now many clans that are spread out over Bright's Empire&mdash;so powerful that the barbarians shrink from angering them.
+What used to be a small clan gathered in the city of Bright's Heaven is now many clans that are spread out over Bright's Empire---so powerful that the barbarians shrink from angering them.
 Yet what have the ungrateful cheela done for Bright in return?"

 "We worship him often," Hungry-Swift protested.